 Pupil's Name:

 Pupil's Age:

 Date of incident:

 Time of incident:

 Duration of incident:

-Staff members involved:
+Staff members involved: •

-Lead person responsible for filling form in
+Lead person responsible for filling form in:

 Reasons for physical intervention.

-. ,

-Details of the incident (Please include a diffuse the situation and resolve it without
+diffuse the situation and resolve it without

-force/restraint and the nature of the force/ restraint used.)
+force/restraint and the nature of the force e/restraint used.)

-Details of how pupil safety was mainta ined.
+Details of how pupil safety was maint ained.

 Outcome of the incident.

-the pupil or oth ers and/or any property damaged during
+Description of any injuries suffered be the incident. y the pupil or ot hers and/or any property damaged during

-the incident.

 Medical check

 Pupil:

 Staff:

 Seen by First Aider?
-Yes/No 000101
+Yes/No

-CPOMS incident report, Witness statements(s)
+Supporting documents completed (circle e) Accident report , CPOMS incident report, Witness statements(s)

-Recording: Reported to Headteacher o , ,
+Recording: Reported to Headteacher or /Deputy Head Iteacher (circle)

 Signature: (Staff) (Headteacher/Deputy Headteacher)

 Reported to parent/carer: (circle)

 Phone call, conversation, phone call

 Staff name: Time:

 Summary of conversation:

 Recovery listening and learning

 Name of staff who listened to the pupil:

-(include a brief description of the conversation)

-Name of staff who listened to the pupil: ' (include a brief o description of the conversation)

-Name of staff who listened to the pupil: What was learned from the conversation?

-Name of staff who listened to the pupil: What was learned from the conversation?
-Name of staff/pupils involved in the group

-Name of staff who listened to the pupil: What was learned from the conversation?

-Name of staff who listened to the pupil: What was learned from the conversation?
-Name of staff/pupils involved in the group
+What was learned from the conversation ' •

-Name of staff who listened to the pupil: What was learned from the conversation?
-Name of staff/pupils involved in the group description of the conversation: discussion/lesso ns following the incident, including a brief

-Name of staff who listened to the pupil: What was learned from the conversation?
-Name of staff/pupils involved in the group discussion/lesso ns following the incident, including a brief

-Name of staff who listened to the pupil: What was learned from the conversation?
-Name of staff/pupils involved in the group description of the conversation: discussion/lesso ns following the incident, including a brief

-Name of staff who listened to the pupil: What was learned from the conversation?
-Name of staff/pupils involved in the group description of the conversation: Support given to staff/discussions taken p discussion/lesso ns following the incident, including a brief

-Name of staff who listened to the pupil: What was learned from the conversation?
-Name of staff/pupils involved in the group description of the conversation: discussion/lesso ns following the incident, including a brief
+Name of staff/pupils involved in the grou up discussion/less sons following the incident, including a brief

+description of the conversation:

+Support given to staff/discussions taken place/any action s taken

+Is further personal support required, if so o give details:

+1

-Appendix 8: Behaviour Risk Assessment
+Appendix 9: Behaviour Risk Assessment

-ASSESSMEN CONFIDENTIAL
+ASSESSMEN IT OF RISK IN THE SCHOOL EN VIRONMENT CONFIDENTIAL

+for in

-Date of Implementa Date of Review: Eve РНОТО
+Date of Implement Date of Review: Evo РНОТО

-This risk assessment henvironment made by other adults who wor Information has also lareas were identified safe in school.
+This risk assessment I environment made by other adults who wor Information has also areas were identified safe in school.

 Descript ion of needs

 Social Behaviour

-•

-•

-•

-•

-•

-•

-Emotional regulation 1

-•

-•

-•

-•

-• C

-•

-Area considered Potential Risk or Hazard Strategies or Acti ions Responsibility
+Area considered Potential Risk or Hazard Strategies or Act ions Responsibility

 Arriva l at school

 On arrival